Article at a glance

 Wellcare by Allwell specifically offers the following two SNPs:

 Dual Eligible SNP (D‑SNPs): D‑SNPs are for individuals that are eligible to enroll in both Medicare and Medicaid.
 Allwell dual-Medicare members use Medicare as their primary insurance and the state Medicaid program acts as the supplementary insurance.
+For more information on Allwell Medicare Advantage Dual Special plans, visit this source.

 Chronic Condition SNP (C‑SNPs): C‑SNPs are for individuals who are suffering from severe or disabling chronic conditions.